ent/ent/doc/md/migrate_versioned.md

 ## Generating Versioned Migration Files

+### From Client

-This will add an extra `Diff` method to the Ent client that you can use to inspect the connected database, compare it with the schema definitions and create sql statements needed to migrate the database to the graph.
+After regenerating the project, there will be an extra `Diff` method on the Ent client that you can use to inspect the connected database, compare it with the schema definitions and create sql statements needed to migrate the database to the graph.

 ```go
 package main